QuestNetwork/qd-messages-ts/README.md

 - Pair with participants by QR Code
 - Folder Explorer On Main (Delete Folders Also Called From Icon Click There)
 - Context Menu For Channels In Channel List
+- Encrypted Audio/Video P2P Channels (Encryption Can Be Turned Off For Higher Quality)
 - Encrypted Audio/Video Group Channels (Encryption Can Be Turned Off For Higher Quality)
 - Ignore/Mute Channel Participants Locally
 - Ban Channel Participants By Generating New Channel Names (ask representatives for new name, refuse banned participants